"

 When we are talking about our model of grammar, there are some useful distinctions we should make.

-Competence vs. performance
+Competence and performance

 Sometimes when we produce language, words don’t come out exactly the way we intend.
 Because of this, we need a distinction between competence and performance.
 If you have linguistic competence in a language, then you have acquired the grammatical rules necessary to produce the language in question.
 If you have linguistic performance, the language you produced conforms to the rules of the grammar you are using.

-I-language vs. E-language
+I-language and E-language

 The next distinction we should make is between I-language and E-language.
 I-language stands for internal language and refers to the system of grammatical rules that an individual language user has in their mind.
 Everyone has a slightly different I-language.
 E-language, on the other hand, stands for external language, and refers to how language is externalized, including how it is used in a community.
 Since everyone has slightly different I-languages and because of the effects of linguistic performance, the E-language might not be consistent.
-In Generative Grammar, what we are trying to model is the properties of human I-languages.
+In generative grammar, what we are trying to model is the properties of human I-languages.
 However, we cannot access I-language directly, since it is a cognitive object.
 Instead, we infer the properties of I-language from the properties of particular E-languages.

-Synchronic vs. diachronic
+Synchronic and diachronic

 It is sometimes useful to look at how language changes over time, which is called the diachronic study of language.
 Although historical linguistics can be very interesting indeed, our model of grammar needs to be a model of language at a particular time, which is called the synchronic study of language.
 Often, this means studying modern languages, but it can also mean studying a historical language at a particular period.

 The history of a language is not encoded in its grammar.
 Most speakers, unless they have specifically studied it, do not know the history of the languages they speak (and if they have studied it, they very likely did so after their language was acquired as young children).
 Because the history of the language is not part of what most speakers know, we cannot use a historical explanation in our model of grammar.
 The historical explanation can be useful for explaining why the grammar has one set of rules and not another, but the rules themselves need to work as a system independent of where they came from.
+As such, when we are building a model of generative grammar, we are primarily interested in synchronic grammar, but other language researchers, such as historical linguists, are interested in diachronic grammar.

 Let’s use riding a bicycle as an analogy.
 I could know the history of the bicycle, where each piece of metal was mined and smelted, and where the bike was assembled.
 All of those processes had to happen in order for the bike to exist for you to ride, but that knowledge isn’t necessary to be able to ride the bike.
-What is necessary is that your bike is properly assembled, with the peddles linked to one of the wheels with a chain.
-When you peddle your bike, the peddles move the chain, which in turn rotates the wheel and moves the bike forward.
+What is necessary is that your bike is properly assembled, with the pedals linked to one of the wheels with a chain.
+When you pedal your bike, the pedals move the chain, which in turn rotates the wheel and moves the bike forward.
 This chain reaction between the parts of your bike is kind of like a grammar.
 The pedals, the chain, and the wheel are the different parts of a system that work together to make your bike work.
 It doesn’t matter whether the chain on your bike is the original one or has been replaced, it just matters that it is working now.

 In the same way, it is not necessary to know the history of your language in order to use the language.
-When we are trying to explain how our model of Language works, it doesn’t matter if a particular rule was original to the language or borrowed from a different language — it is part of the system now, and we need to explain how it works now.
+When we are trying to explain how our model of Language works, it doesn’t matter if a particular rule was original to the language or borrowed from a different language—it is part of the system now, and we need to explain how it works now.

 Check yourself!